 Since the first publication of the CO2 emissions associated with the mutual equity funds of Erste Asset Management in 2017, the CO2 risks have been cut continuously.
 This is on the one hand due company-wide integration of ESG information across the entire fund range.
 On the other hand, Erste Asset Management decided as early as 2016 not to invest in coal anymore as part of its coal policy.*

 Calculation of the CO2 risks in the mutual fixed income funds

 For its holdings of end-of-2018, Erste Asset Management expanded the calculation of the CO2 risks across the entire range of mutual funds for the first time.
 This means that since then and beyond the specification of the Montréal Pledge, bond funds have been taken into account in the model.

-The result is impressive both in relation to all mutual bond funds of Erste Asset Management (47% below the referential value) and to the sustainable bond funds alone (less than one third of the global fixed income average).
+The result is impressive both in relation to all mutual bond funds of Erste Asset Management (72% below the referential value) and to the sustainable bond funds alone (less than a quarter of the global fixed income average).

 As part of the Montréal Carbon Pledge, Erste Asset Management has reported the cumulative CO2 footprint of its mutual equity funds for five consecutive years.
 The result, which takes into account both sustainable funds and traditional funds, was yet again a convincing one in comparison with the global equity market: the CO2 intensity of the EAM equity funds in the sample was more than 8% below that of the global equity market.

 Mutual equity funds, better than the global equity market